lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 - Server Side

 When we talk about sockets, we are using using a server which has a series of clients connected to it.
+Each client connects through an individual socket or TCP connection, which means that the server opens a socket, the client then connects to the server,which has a callback associated to each event that occurs.
+In this case, we will create en event called 'event' and send a message associated with that event every five seconds to each of our clients.

 ```